danielscholl-osdu/search/docs/tutorial/SearchService.md

 Be aware that wildcard queries can use an enormous amount of memory and therefore can effect the performance.
 They should be used very sparingly.

-__Note:__ Leading wildcards are disabled by OSDU Data Platform Search Service.
-Allowing a wildcard at the beginning of a word (e.g. "*ean") is particularly heavy, because all terms in the index need to be examined, just in case they match.
+__Note:__ Leading wildcards are disabled by the OSDU Data Platform Search service.
+Allowing a wildcard at the beginning of a word, such as "*ean", is particularly heavy because all the terms in the index need to be examined, just in case they match.

 #### Date Format <a name="date-format"></a>

-If you need to use date in your query, it has to be in one of the following formats
+If you need to use the date in your query, it must be in one of the following formats:

 ```
  date-opt-time = date-element ['T' [time-element] [offset]]